 top of page

-to tell me about your desires, I will be happy to share with you my artistic sensibility as well as a set of skills acquired patiently and passionately over the years, meetings and experiences.
+Don't hesitate to contact me, I'd be delighted to share with you my artistic sensibility as well as an atypical range of professional skills acquired passionately over the years, through encounters and experiences.

 Nicolas